HKU signs Timber Recycling Pact

 • establish joint procurement and commissioning commitments

-• realise concrete projects using circular timber in 2026
+• realise concrete projects using recycled and repurposed timber in 2026